Prescribing of medicines following assessment or treatment by a private doctor or consultant

-· The GP or nurse prescriber does not feel they have the specialist expertise to monitor the medicine and to ensure it is safe and working for you.
+- We do not have the specialist expertise to monitor the medicine and to ensure it is safe and working for you.

-· Your GP or nurse prescriber believes that a different medicine which is very similar and commonly prescribed on the NHS will be just as effective or appropriate for you to take instead.
+- We believe that a different medicine which is more commonly prescribed on the NHS will be just as effective or appropriate for you to take instead.